Last Updated on April 26, 2023

 It’s quite uncertain for height because of the huge gap between the size of its parent breeds.

-As a small- to medium-sized breed, the Golden Retriever Chihuahua mix will feel perfectly at home in apartments, but be sure to give them plenty of on-leash outdoor exercise.
+As a small-sized breed, the Golden Retriever Chihuahua mix will feel perfectly at home in apartments, but be sure to give them plenty of on-leash outdoor exercise.

 Are Golden Chihuahua mixes good or dangerous dogs?